 Typically, the length of time it takes the MCB to review and consider a marijuana product manufacturing license in Alaska depends on the completeness of the application and the volume of applications in its queue.
 Applicants must pay all required fees as the Board advises to avoid stalling their application processes.

 The application fee for both a standard marijuana product manufacturing license and a marijuana concentrate manufacturing license in Alaska is $1,000.
 The MCB charges a standard product manufacturing license applicant $5,000 for a license fee, while a concentrate manufacturing license applicant pays a $1,000 fee for a license.
-The cost of obtaining fingerprints at any state-approved fingerprinting agency is $48.25 for each prospective licensee included in an application.
+The cost of obtaining fingerprints at any state-approved fingerprinting agency is $48.25 for each prospective licensee included on an application.
+For manufacturers registering new products not listed on their initial applications, the MCB charges a $250 Proposed New Marijuana Product Fee for each newly introduced product.

 A marijuana product manufacturing license in Alaska expires after one year of obtaining it, and the licensee must renew it for continued legal cannabis products manufacturing.
 A standard product manufacturing license holder pays $7,000 as a renewal fee, while a concentrate manufacturing licensee pays $2,000.
 The MCB accepts marijuana license and application fees by money order, check, cashier check, and cash.